nlohmann/std_json/proposal.md

 The non-const overload will insert the requested JSON value, in particular:
 - If the JSON pointer points to an object key which does not exist, the JSON value is default constructed.
-  If the JSON value on which the member function is called upon is of type `value_t::null`, it will be converted to `value_t::object`.
+  If the JSON value on which the member function is called upon is of type `json_type::null`, it will be converted to `json_type::object`.
 - If the JSON pointer points to array index which does not exist, the array will be expanded to a be able to hold the specified index.
-All newly created JSON values in the array are constructed and of type `value_t::null`.
+All newly created JSON values in the array are constructed and of type `json_type::null`.
 The JSON value at the specified index is default constructed.
-  If the JSON value on which the member function is called upon is of type `value_t::null`, it will be converted to `value_t::array`.
+  If the JSON value on which the member function is called upon is of type `json_type::null`, it will be converted to `json_type::array`.
 - The JSON pointer special value `-` is treated as array index past the last existing, i.e. appending to the existing array.
-  If the JSON value on which the member function is called upon is of type `value_t::null`, it will be converted to `value_t::array`.
+  If the JSON value on which the member function is called upon is of type `json_type::null`, it will be converted to `json_type::array`.

 *Postcondition:* The non-const overload invalidates all iterators, pointers and references.